 - Juice ginger root (a juicer works best).

 - Strain juice through a metal mesh strainer.

 - Blend juice with sugars until smooth.
-Store refrigerated.
+Store refrigerated for 4-6 weeks.

 Use fresh fruit and herbs